May 16, 2019

 The following are key takeaways from The Council of Insurance Agents & Brokers’ Commercial Property/Casualty Market Report Q1 2019 (January 1 – March 31):

 - Premium pricing across all-sized accounts saw continued increases during Q1 2019, with an average increase of 3.5 percent, compared to a 2.4 percent increase in Q4 2018 and a 1.6 percent increase in Q3 2018.
-This marks the seventh consecutive quarter of increased premium pricing by account size.
+This marks the sixth consecutive quarter of increased premium pricing by account size.

 - Respondents reported increases in premium pricing for all lines of business except for Workers’ Compensation, which saw a 3.3 percent decrease in Q1 2019.
 Commercial Auto (8.8 percent), Commercial Property (5.9 percent) and Umbrella (3.3 percent) experienced the highest rate increases.